2019 NCI-CONNECT and BTTC Meetings

 In summary, synthetic lethality can:

-Dr. Wu shared information about an open phase I trial of TG02 plus dose-dense or metronomic temozolomide in high grade astrocytoma and glioblastoma.
-Plans are to finish the phase I trial and later open the phase II trial through the BTTC network to determine whether the combination of TG02 and temozolomide prolongs survival and improves patients’ quality of life.
+Dr. Wu shared information about an open phase 1 trial of TG02 plus dose-dense or metronomic temozolomide in high-grade astrocytoma and glioblastoma.
+Plans are to finish the phase 1 trial and later open the phase 1 trial through the BTTC network to determine whether the combination of TG02 and temozolomide prolongs survival and improves patients’ quality of life.

 In conclusion, the NCI-CONNECT and BTTC Annual Meetings were a great success.
-Attendees learned from other neuro-oncology experts and advocates, participated in invigorating discussions on current disease treatments and advances in the pipeline, reviewed proposed clinical trials and discussed new clinical trial ideas and concepts.
-All attendees were gathered for the same ultimate goal: improve therapies and outcomes for adult patients with brain and spine tumors.
+Attendees learned from other neuro-oncology experts and advocates; participated in invigorating discussions on current disease treatments and advances in the pipeline; reviewed proposed clinical trials; and discussed new clinical trial ideas and concepts.
+All attendees were gathered for the same ultimate goal: to improve therapies and outcomes for adult patients with brain and spine tumors.